Monday - Friday

 • Increase in income

 Child support payments may also be adjusted if the custody arrangements for the child change.
-If a parent gains or loses sole or joint custody, this could result in a change to the amount of support being paid.
+If a parent gains or loses custody or if the percentage of time each parent spends with the child changes from about even to one parent doing 70% of the caregiving while the other only 30%, this likely result in a need for modification of support.

 It’s worth noting that child support laws change over time, which can also result in a change in the amount of support being paid.
 For example, if California changes its child support guidelines, this could lead to an increase or decrease in the amount being paid.